Baitoven/Of-Fog-And-Dust/Doc/townIdeas.md

 Shipyard:
 - contains ?
 - used to upgrade ship, and parts of it
-- usde to repair ship
+- used to repair ship

 Pub:
 - contains the barman